 Do you have prior marketing experience?

 Students who enroll in an online MBA program in marketing are usually required to apply with at least a bachelor’s degree and a year of relevant experience under their belts.
-If you have no previous experience in the industry, your application may be rejected.
+If you have no previous experience in the industry, the school may reject your application.
 Even if you apply to an online MBA program with no prerequisites, you might find yourself in over your head once you try to complete your coursework.

-Will obtaining an online MBA in marketing help me to obtain a promotion at my current job?
+Will obtaining an online MBA in marketing help me obtain a promotion at my current job?

-Many employers look to promote from within, and when their employees have furthered their education by obtaining an online MBA or another advanced degree, it usually helps them to reach the top of the list of candidates.
-Obtaining an online MBA proves to your employer that you’re adequately trained in both business management and in your particular field.
+Many employers look to promote from within.
+When their employees have furthered their education by obtaining an online MBA or another advanced degree, it usually helps them reach the top of the candidates’ list.
+Getting an online MBA proves to your employer that you’re adequately trained in business management and your particular field.

 Is online learning as good as classroom learning?

-Although some students do prefer to learn in a traditional classroom setting, those who prefer to work at their own pace and require a flexible school schedule find that online study is a great way to learn.
-In most cases, online MBA programs offer the same curriculum and quality of education as in-class MBA programs.
+Although some students prefer to learn in a traditional classroom setting, those who like to work at their own pace and require a flexible school schedule find that online study is a great way to learn.
+In most cases, online MBA programs offer the same curriculum and quality education as in-class MBA programs.